esentri/domainlifecycles/readme_domain_events.md

 }
 ```

-NitroX DLC DomainEvents also provides options to customize or enhance to technical event publishing mechnisms hidden behind
+NitroX DLC DomainEvents also provides options to customize or enhance to technical event publishing mechanisms hidden behind
 this simple interface, see [Configuration](#Configuration).

 Additionally, NitroX DLC provides the option to add metadata annotations on methods that publish DomainEvents (``@Publishes``, see nitrox.dlc.domain.types.Publishes).